phantomcyber/splunk-soar-sdk/docs/actions/action_anatomy.md

 The result should have the status on the success (`True` or `False`) and an extra verbose description on the status (which can be also an empty string).

-You can create more than one action restult for the action.
+You can create more than one action result for the action.
 At least one must be created for the action.
 The SDK takes care of that automatically by creating and reporting one from the returned tuple.

 [Read more on Action Results](./action_results.md)